 How we support our fellows

 Cyclotron Road fellows are embedded in the Berkeley research ecosystem for two years with an explicit mandate to bring their ideas to the point of commercial viability.
 As part of our Cohort, innovators receive:

-- Unencumbered access to world-class research facilities and expertise—Hard tech innovation requires sophisticated infrastructure.
-As part of the program, Cohort innovators are able access to facilities, equipment, and expertise at Berkeley Lab and UC Berkeley, and receive initial research funding to catalyze collaborations.
+Unencumbered access to world-class research facilities and expertise—Hard tech innovation requires sophisticated infrastructure.
+As part of the program, Cohort innovators access facilities, equipment, and expertise at Berkeley Lab and UC Berkeley, and receive initial research funding to catalyze collaborations.
 Innovators own all intellectual property developed during the program.

 An intensive program of mentorship, education, and networking—Our curriculum is tailored to support the challenges of hard tech innovation.
 Participants receive intensive mentorship and education covering all aspects of the journey from concept to product.
 We also expose them to a wide range of leaders from academia, industry, government, and finance that can serve as advisors or partners.

 Embedded in the heart of Berkeley

 Cyclotron Road innovators are embedded in the heart of one of the world's most formidable research and innovation ecosystems.
 With unencumbered access to collaborations with scientists and faculty at Berkeley Lab and UC Berkeley, our innovators are able to work hand-in-hand with world-leading facilities and experts across nearly all fields of science and engineering.

 What makes Berkeley special: